 - It has to be applied onto a dry surface, once applied it can then withstand water, moisture, weather etc.

 - H3506 does have an additional benefit of providing extra key onto difficult substrates and other low energy surfaces.

 High Traffic Areas

-In areas with a lot of foot traffic, materials applied to a surface, floors in this case are prone to scuffing.
-This will cause the edges to lift and eventually the anti-slip tape application will become damage and require replacing.
+In areas with a lot of foot traffic, materials applied to a surface, floors, in this case, are prone to scuffing.
+This will cause the edges to lift and eventually the anti-slip tape application will become damaged and require replacing.
 For a really durable surface, use Heskins H3502 edge fix down the down the edges were the material meets the surface.
 This will seal the edges, reducing the likely hood of scuffing from low passing shoe soles.
 While not being too viscous, edge fix is more like glue, so can be applied in a controlled stream down the edge, allowing you to use as much or as little as you like.

 Heskins H3502 edge fix is supplied in 140ml tubes.

 Dirty floors, if not dealt with will ruin the application of Safety-Grip before you have even started.
 Applying anti-slip tape to a dirty surface will prevent the adhesive bonding with the surface, as the dirt and grease present will attack the adhesive causing it to fail.
 For any application, we recommend you clean and in the case of porous surfaces, seal it prior to beginning.
-This preperation will increase the service life of your chosen Heskins material.
-Heskins H3508 IPA surface cleaner is an isopropyl alcohol, which break down grease and dirt and evaporating once used, leaving a clean, dry surface that Heskins anti slip tape's adhesive will bond perfectly to.
+This preparation will increase the service life of your chosen Heskins material.
+Heskins H3508 IPA surface cleaner is isopropyl alcohol, which breaks down grease and dirt and evaporating once used, leaving a clean, dry surface that Heskins anti slip tape’s adhesive will bond perfectly to.

-For visual reference, please refer to our anti slip tape ancillaries focus video.
+For visual reference, please refer to our anti-slip tape ancillaries focus video.

 To view the entire range of Heskins ancillaries, please visit the web page here.